ACINQ/eclair-mobile/README.md

 ### Opening a LN channel

-1. Make sur you have funds (swipe to the left from the home screen to display your address and receive funds).
+1. Make sure you have funds (swipe to the left from the home screen to display your address and receive funds).

    You can get Testnet bitcoins from [this faucet](https://testnet.manu.backend.hamburg/faucet).